pete-buwembo/monopoly-masters/README.md

 * pip3 install -r requirements.txt
 * python3 app.py

-#### Run script

-TBD

 #### Tests

 Run pytest by:
 1. From the main GitHub repo (https://github.com/pete-buwembo/monopoly-masters.git), go to Code and download zipfile
-2. Go to the Download Folder, unzip the monopoly masters masters folder
+2. Go to the Download Folder, unzip the monopoly masters master folder
-3. Find the project_pytest folder and drag to Desktop
+3. Inside the master folder, find the project_pytest folder and drag to Desktop
 4. Open terminal window, install pytest by entering "$ pip install pytest"
 5. Enter "$ cd desktop" to go to Desktop
 6. Enter "$ cd project_pytest" to go to project_pytest folder on Desktop